moetri17/QariAI/README.md

 # QariAI Project Repository

 This repository contains the full codebase and scripts developed for the **QariAI MSc Dissertation Project**.
-It is organised into two main components: the mobile learning application and the AI scripts for training and evaluation.
+It is organised into two main components: the mobile learning application and the AI Models for training and evaluation.

 ---